EngrManghe/eyebank/README.md

 before that day
 1) Check our promt maybe you have some idea how to make it more compact
 2) Download Beyond and Compare app (very easy soft)

+Step #6
+We build 2 pages /home and /result

+Step #7
+We need to make corrections on our design little bit 25/01

+Step #8
+Connect FrontEnd with BackEnd and Deploy into PythonAnywhere (where we already create an account and have an access to the machine)
+We will represent our project there